All interviews in this year's recruitment round will take place using Microsoft Teams.

-Failure to bring the specified documents may result in applicants not being interviewed.
+Failure to bring the specified documents may result in you not being interviewed.

-Any applicant with concerns over their ability to bring the required documents with them should contact [email protected] in advance of the virtual interview.
+If you have any concerns over your ability to bring the required documents with you, please contact [email protected] in advance of the virtual interview.

 You should ensure that the content of the interview assessments remains confidential and must not be discussed with other applicants or published where they can be accessed by other applicants.
 This includes on websites, online forums or discussion groups and all other forms of social media.